WGBH/AAPB2/app/views/override/legal/tou.md

 THESE TERMS OF USE CAREFULLY BEFORE USING THIS SITE.

-By using the American Archive of Public Broadcasting (“AAPB”) website you agree to be bound by these Terms of Use, [Privacy Policy](/legal/privacy), and the Discussion and Comment Policy.
+By using the American Archive of Public Broadcasting ("AAPB") website you agree to be bound by these Terms of Use, [Privacy Policy](/legal/privacy), and the Discussion and Comment Policy.
 If you do not agree to these Terms of Use, Privacy Policy, and Discussion and Comment Policy, please exit the Site and do not use the Site or